 With a fossil record of two and a half million years, Sandhill Cranes are possibly the most ancient species of bird still living.
 Their lengthy past extends far beyond our faintest human memory, a deeply rooted pattern of migration up and down the planet that dwarfs our relatively recent foray into their historical habitat.
-In the few thousand years we've shared the continent with these birds, we've dramatically altered the landscapes they have called home for millenia.
+In the few thousand years we've shared the North American continent with these birds, we've dramatically altered the landscapes they have called home for millenia.

 What will remain when we're gone?